KHWA: History

 The station first signed on the air in 1983 as KSQU, in Weed, California.
 It was later purchased in 1984 by Tom Erickson of Lake Havasu City, Arizona, moved to Mount Shasta and renamed KWHO.
 The station was one of two country music radio stations in Siskiyou County and the first to broadcast country music on the FM band in the market.

 KWHO was sold to Huth Broadcasting in 1997 and the format was changed to adult contemporary.
 Then the station was flipped to Four Rivers Broadcasting, which already owned KSYC-AM, KSYC-FM, KMJC, and KMJC-FM.
 The format remained until 2003 when the news talk format moved from the AM stations to KWHO.
-The call letters were changed to KNTK in 2004.
+The call sign was changed to KNTK in 2004.

 On August 1, 2008, KNTK — along with sister station KSYC-FM in Yreka — was sold to Jamison-Wolf Broadcasting.
 The new owners changed the station's format from news/talk to classic hits.
-In December 2008, the call letters were again changed, this time to KCWH.
+In December 2008, the call sign was again changed, this time to KCWH.

 On August 1, 2009, Jamison-Wolf entered into an LMA (Local Marketing Agreement) with TRC Enterprises, LLC, a company owned and operated by long-time morning show host and Program Director Rick Martin.
 The LMA was a precursor to an outright purchase of the station pending FCC approval.
 The sale became official in late August 2009.
 Rick Martin had been on the air in the market for 20 straight years, longer than any other local personality.

 Martin sold the station and translators K257CA and K269AT to Buffalo Broadcasting, LLC, owned by Mark and Cindy Baird, and on July 24, 2012, KCWH went silent (off the air).
 The sale to Buffalo Broadcasting was consummated on December 26, 2012, at a purchase price of $295,000.
-The station would return to the air as a classic rock station under the new call letters KSIZ at the same frequencies with Joe Kesterson as lead deejay and the new program director.
+The station would return to the air as a classic rock station under the new call sign KSIZ at the same frequencies with Joe Kesterson as lead deejay and the new program director.
 Kesterson also hosted the evening show on KSYC from 2013 to 2017 before leaving the station to battle esophageal cancer.

 On March 23, 2017, the broadcast tower collapsed, knocking the station off the air once again.
 The station went silent as of March 23, 2017, but returned to the air on November 1, 2017.
 On September 28, 2017, Joe Kesterson died after a lengthy battle with esophageal cancer.

 On April 29, 2019, the station changed its call sign to KHWA.
 In 2021, the station once again went silent with no timetable for a return to the air.
 Sister station KSYC-FM was the lone Buffalo Broadcasting station to remain on the air until October 1, 2021.

-In 2022, KHWA was officially purchased by Southern Oregon University and began broadcasting programming from Jefferson Public Radio.
+Effective July 19, 2022, KHWA was officially purchased by Southern Oregon University and began broadcasting programming from Jefferson Public Radio.